Great Falls, Montana: Sports

 For the 1979–80 WHL season, Great Falls and the Four Seasons Arena was the home of the Great Falls Americans hockey team (see below).
 The team was 2–25 before folding.
 Great Falls has a rich baseball history with the Voyagers.
 Formerly called the White Sox, Dodgers and Giants, baseball players such as Pedro Martínez, José Offerman, and Raúl Mondesí have spent time in Great Falls with the team.
 Since 1988, the team has won the Pioneer League championship six times (1988, 1989, 1990, 2002, 2008, and 2011).
 In 2007, the Great Falls Explorers basketball team were the CBA National Conference Runner-up.

 Great Falls has been home to the Great Falls Americans Junior A ice hockey team since the 2011–2012 season.

 Great Falls was home to the Great Falls Gladiators semi-professional football team which played in the Rocky Mountain Football League.

 Government

 The city has a commission-manager form of government.
 The commission is composed of the mayor and four elected commissioners.
 The mayor serves a two-year term.
 Cory Reeves became mayor in 2024.
+He was re-elected in November 2025.
 The commissioners are elected to overlapping four-year terms.